SamuelN-CyberSec/Agentic-AI-Risk-Whisperer/README.md

 •	Database: Structured storage for risks and AI-generated assessments
 •	Analytics Layer: Predictive logic for risk scoring and classification

-How It Works
+How It Works:
-1. Dashboard Overview
+1. Dashboard Overview:
 The landing page provides a real-time snapshot of organizational risk posture:
 •	Metric Cards: Total risks, Active, Mitigating, and Resolved counts
 •	Risk Gauge: Overall risk score (0–10) with exposure level